EmP33/EmP33/README.md

 I'm a 20 years old guy from Poland with passion to programming.</div>

-- 🔭 I’m currently working on BeNative Language Web
+- 🔭 I’m currently working on Portfolio Site

 - 🌱 I’m currently learning TypeScript